Hybrid Work: Should I Stay or Should I Go?

 It is clear that hybrid teams cannot be managed in the same way as teams that work exclusively in a shared office.
 Managers, for example, must be prepared to adapt their leadership strategies to implement the hybrid work model successfully.
+The so-called distance bias (or proximity bias) states that you are automatically orienting the attention to things that are closer to you.
+Therefore, working remotely can also unintentionally lead to unequal treatment of co-workers.
 All team members require a high level of flexibility, openness, and trust to ensure that all employees can work successfully, regardless of where they are.

 We have summarized here some points that are important for allowing hybrid working:

 Communication: Clear and open communication is crucial to ensure that all employees know the hybrid working model’s expectations, rules, and processes.
 Do all team members feel supported and picked up?
 Respectively, do they feel comfortable in their work environment?

 Trust: A hybrid work model can succeed only when managers trust their employees and vice versa.
 Employees must be able to work independently.
 Critical: The results count, not the time spent in the office!

 Flexibility: Managers should be flexible and willing to adapt the hybrid work model to meet the changing needs of employees.
 It may mean adapting specific rules or processes to ensure the team can collaborate effectively.